Nature writer Terry Tempest Williams challenges us to take part in spirited conversation and honest storytelling.

 “We’re animals — mammals,” she’s fond of saying.
 “Our deepest memories are of Earth.
 I think we forget, but reconnect with those ancestral memories when we go out into nature.
 We remember that everything is interrelated.
 Nothing stands alone.”

 The daughter of one of the first Mormon families to settle Utah’s Salt Lake Valley and make a living from the land, Williams honed her storytelling and listening skills in the vast, untrammeled wilderness of the Colorado Plateau.
-She often writes about the Southwest and is probably best known for her sixth book, Refuge: An Unnatural History of Family and Place
+She often writes about the Southwest and is probably best known for her sixth book, Refuge: An Unnatural History of Family and Place.
+It chronicles the unfolding of two devastating events in Williams’ life — the flooding of her beloved Bear River Migratory Bird Refuge just north of the Great Salt Lake, and the death of her mother from ovarian cancer.

 The cancer, which has stricken eight other women in Williams’ family and numerous others in her community, is not hereditary.
 It is thought to be the result of living downwind from a nuclear test site in Nevada.